 “I learned about the flexibility of MIT's Master of Finance degree.
 The degree was unlike any other as it was offered in a business school and allowed students to pursue all sorts of different career options.”

 We seek smart, motivated applicants who are interested in finance.
 People with backgrounds in a variety of science, mathematics, and engineering disciplines find this quantitative approach to finance an appealing career path.

-The MFin program may be appropriate for recent undergraduates, those who have several years of work experience in the finance industry, or for engineers, mathematicians, physicists, computer programmers, or other high-tech professionals seeking a career change into the finance world.
+The Master of Finance (MFin) program may be appropriate for recent undergraduates, those who have several years of work experience in the finance industry, or for engineers, mathematicians, physicists, computer programmers, or other high-tech professionals seeking a career transition into the finance world.

-Evidence of accomplishment, academic and professional, will enhance any application.
+Evidence of accomplishment, both academic and professional, will enhance any application.
 Applicants are eligible to apply to the program if they will have completed a bachelor degree (in any major) by the start date of the yearly program.
-Students with a three-year bachelor degree from international schools are also accepted.
+Students with a three-year bachelor degree from international schools are also eligible to apply.
 A professional internship or work experience is encouraged.

 “I love being in a place that is such a nexus of people and ideas — people coming to learn something new and to define themselves.
 Being a part of that process is a real honor and a real gift.”

 “I knew about American business, but not enough about what’s really become a global economy. … You can read about it all you want, but there’s no substitute for being there and seeing the context and seeing how completely different these [other countries] are.”